 - Check out our 64 tips for coping with grief at the holidays.

-8. Find ways to incorporate your love one in the holidays.
+8. Find ways to incorporate your loved one in the holidays.
 This is the best way to feel close to your loved one and fill their absence.
 You may want to find at least one or two ways to incorporate your loved one in each tradition and event that you identified as potentially being difficult.
 Check out our list of 19 ways to remember your deceased loved one during the holidays.